AswinDP/IPL-2023-Data-Analysis/README.md

 ## Disclaimer ❗
 - This is **not an accurate or professional analysis** and may contain **inaccuracies**.
 - Two matches were missing in the dataset, so some insights might be **incomplete or incorrect**.
 - The data used here may not be **100% reliable**, and the purpose was **learning and experimentation** rather than drawing final conclusions.

+## Data Cleaning Process 🛠️
+Before performing any analysis, the dataset was **cleaned and preprocessed** to ensure a smoother workflow:
+✔️ **Handling Missing Values** – Removed unnecessary columns and dealt with missing or inconsistent data.
+✔️ **Filtering Relevant Data** – Extracted key match details such as **batting stats, wickets, extras, and over-wise progression**.
+✔️ **Standardizing Team & Player Names** – Ensured uniformity in naming conventions for teams and players.
+✔️ **Derived Columns** – Created additional metrics for **cumulative runs, strike rates, and match progression analysis**.

 ## Visualizations Included 📊
 🔹 **Number of Matches per Season**